JetBrains/guide/site/go/tutorials/bedrock_with_go/building_backend/index.md

 ![step7](./images/step7.png)

-In brief, `ModelWrapper` serves as a container for a `BedrockRuntimeClient` instance, which allows the client to be passed around and used in different parts of the code while keeping the code organized and clean.
+`ModelWrapper` serves as a container for a `BedrockRuntimeClient` instance, which allows the client to be passed around and used in different parts of the code while keeping the code organized and clean.

 ```go
 package models